Birthday cake: History

-Birthday cakes have been a part of birthday celebrations in Western European countries since the middle of the 19th century.
+Birthday cakes have been a part of birthday celebrations in Western European countries since at least the middle of the 19th century.
 However, the link between cakes and birthday celebrations may date back to ancient Roman times; in classical Roman culture, cakes were occasionally served at special birthdays and at weddings.
-These were flat circles made from flour and nuts, leavened with yeast, and sweetened with honey.
+These were circles made from flour and nuts, leavened with yeast, and sweetened with honey.

-In the 15th century, bakeries in Germany began to market one-layer cakes for customers' birthdays in addition to cakes for weddings.
-During the 17th century, the birthday cake took on its contemporary form.
-These elaborate cakes had many aspects of the contemporary birthday cake, like multiple layers, icing, and decorations.
-However, these cakes were only available to the very wealthy.
-Birthday cakes became accessible to the lower class as a result of the industrial revolution and the spread of more materials and goods.
+In Germany by the 18th century (then the Holy Roman Empire), the tradition of celebrating birthdays with a birthday cake and candles began.
+One of the most notable occasions there, where using a birthday cake with candles took form, was during Count Ludwig von Zinzendorf of Marienborn's birthday party in 1746.
+His cake was said to be as big as an oven could make it, with candles stuck in it, marking the years of his age.
+From the 18th century, elaborate cakes continued to take form, having many aspects of the contemporary birthday cake, like multiple layers, icing, and decorations.
+However, these cakes were generally only available to the very wealthy.
+Birthday cakes became accessible to the lower classes as a result of the Industrial Revolution and the spread of more materials and goods.